Fusion86/HU-ATP/README.md

 - Each element of an array is 4 bytes large.
 This means that you can't call `print` and `println` on arrays, you can however use `print_int_as_char` to print an integer (element of the array) as an ASCII character.
 - The println function is divided into multiple functions.
 These functions are `print_integer`, `print_str`, `println_integer`, `println_str`, and `print_int_as_char`.
 - A `bool` type variable is translated into an int `0` or `1` by the compiler, this also means that you have to use either `print_integer` or `println_integer` to print a bool variable.
-- The compiler doesn't do a lot of 'logic checking', this means that usually compiler won't stop you from writing stupid code.
+- The compiler doesn't do a lot of 'logic checking', this means that usually the compiler won't stop you from writing stupid code.
 - You can't access variables in a higher stack layer. `if` and `while` statements do NOT create a new stack layer.

 ## Tests